 Much of my early time with the OnePlus One was spent warily turning it around in my hands, like some kind of mysterious artefact of unknown origin, not quite ready to believe what was being promised of it.
 There has to be some compromise here, right?

 Well, yes there is.
 In fact, there are several.
 But it's staggering how small they seem when weighed against that double-take-inducing price tag.

 An issue to get out of the way early on is the availability of this handset.
 OnePlus is started out with a slightly strange invite-only system, limiting the number of people who can order a handset.

 Usually when a cheap smartphone boasts specifications that bloody the noses of the big boys, it's the design that suffers.
 It's far harder to make a solid, stylish, and hard-wearing mobile device than it is to throw in the latest off-the-shelf chip from Qualcomm.

 However the OnePlus One is a pleasure to hold and to use.
-Okay, so it lacks the HTC One M8's gorgeous metallic sheen, and you won't turn any heads when you take it out of your pocket like you would with a golden iPhone 5S.
+Okay, so it lacks the HTC One M9's gorgeous metallic sheen, and you won't turn any heads when you take it out of your pocket like you would with a flashy iPhone 6 Plus.
 But show me the phone that does.

 The OnePlus One nevertheless feels great in the hand.
 It's primarily made up of a quality matte plastic shell that extends around the back and sides of the device.
 This isn't a unibody construction, and this rear panel can be removed for customisation purposes, but it's firmly fixed in place with minimal creaking or flexing.